dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 })
 ```

 Here are the supporting functions called from the main code block above.
 They can be placed in the same Function for simplicity.
-An alternative is to place them in a separate module file and “require” them as usual with nodejs.
+An alternative is to place them in a separate module file and “require” them as usual with Node.js.
 Azure Functions allows you to provide several Functions and supporting code in a single Functions App.
 const request = require('request')

 ```js